 AAA Treatment at the University of Michigan

 The U-M Frankel Cardiovascular Center is one of the highest volume centers for abdominal aortic aneurysm in Michigan.
 With nine physicians dedicated to providing the highest quality of care for abdominal aortic aneurysms, our multidisciplinary program brings together a team of specialists to review complex cases and create the best treatment plan for each patient.

 Our experts can manage complex aortic disease including abdominal aortic aneurysm and all conditions associated with it, including:

 - Small aneurysms that thrombose (aortic occlusion)

 Not all patients with abdominal aortic aneurysms require immediate surgical treatment.
-We can provide comprehensive care and monitor the progressions of these aneurysms until surgical criteria is reached.
+We can provide comprehensive care and monitor the progressions of these aneurysms until surgery becomes necessary.

 Make an Appointment